on-chain-unlock/ocu-sdk-test/README.md

 #### Server-Side Decision Logic

-When the device hits `POST /provision`, the producer's server queries `Core_Admin_GetNftInfo()` to resolve the current on-chain state before acting.
-The result follows a three-way decision tree:
+When the device hits `POST /provision` with `{ serial, collection_id, token_id, owner_address }`, the producer's server independently queries the on-chain state via its own RPC connection before acting — it does not trust the device's reported state.
+This independent verification is what makes the three-way decision trustless:

 ```
                         [ POST /provision ]